theosanderson/taxonium/taxonium_website_next/README.md

 - Monitor job progress in real-time
 - Download results directly or view them in Taxonium

-To use the build page, make sure to configure the `NEXT_PUBLIC_VIRAL_USHER_API` environment variable with your backend API URL.
+The build page uses the production viral_usher backend by default (`https://viral-usher-test.api.taxonium.org`).
+For local development, you can override this by setting the `NEXT_PUBLIC_VIRAL_USHER_API` environment variable.

 ## Learn More